-Have you ever found yourself in deep negotiations with your 2-year-old over whether she can wear her princess costume to preschool for the fifth day in a row?
+Have you ever found yourself in deep negotiations with your 2-year-old over whether they can wear their princess costume to preschool for the fifth day in a row?
 Have you taken the "walk of shame" out of the local supermarket after your toddler threw a temper tantrum on the floor?
 There may be comfort in knowing you’re not alone, but that doesn’t make navigating the early years of discipline any easier.

 Toddlerhood is a particularly vexing time for parents because this is the age at which children start to become more independent and discover themselves as individuals.
 Yet they still have a limited ability to communicate and reason.